yexelm/shorty/README.md

 make down
 ```

-Stops shorty running in Docker and removes all related containers.
+Stops shorty containers running in Docker and removes all related images.

 ```
 make clear
 ```

-Same as `make down` but also removes `redis-data` volume where application data is stored
+Same as `make down` but also removes `redis-data` volume where the application data is stored.

 ## Metrics
-Basic metrics are provided by Prometheus and available via ```/metrics``` handler
+Basic metrics are provided by Prometheus and available via `/metrics` handler on the `:8081` port.